StrikingLoo/strikingloo.github.io/_posts/2024-04-03-llm-css-design.md

 sitemap: true
 ---

 People keep debating whether Large Language Models have an internal model of the world (encoded somewhere in their weights or their correlations) or not.
-Some go as far as to entertain the idea that a model may be sentient (in my opinion, we're still far from that).
+Some go as far as to entertain the idea that a model may be sentient though, in my opinion, we're still far from that.

 Today I was wondering a different thing: how good is a Large Language Model's eye for design?